 In most cases you will need a Bachelors degree in a related subject, as well as proficiency in the language the course is taught in (English or Dutch), in order to get a place.
 However, you should check entry requirements with individual institutions.

 Dutch Masters programmes are directly equivalent to those in the UK.
-Search for courses using Study in Holland - Studyfinder.
+Search for postgraduates courses in the Netherlands.

 A PhD in the Netherlands involves conducting original research under the supervision of a tutor before writing a dissertation.
 They can only be awarded by research universities and take at least four years to complete.